-For the purposes of this study, patients should be re-evaluated for response every 8 weeks.
-In addition to a baseline scan, confirmatory scans should also be obtained not less than 4 weeks following initial documentation of objective response.
+For the purposes of this study, patients should be re-evaluated for response every 8 weeks (with a window of minus 1 week prior to day 1 of the cycle).

 Response and progression will be evaluated in this study using the new international criteria proposed by the revised Response Evaluation Criteria in Solid Tumors (RECIST) guideline (version 1.1) [Eur J Ca 45:228-247, 2009].
 Changes in the largest diameter (unidimensional measurement) of the tumor lesions and the shortest diameter in the case of malignant lymph nodes are used in the RECIST criteria.